telerik/ajax-docs/controls/treelist/functionality/selecting/server-side-selection.md

 ## Using the TreeListSelectColumn

 RadTreeList server-side selection is enabled for the users once you add the **TreeListSelectColumn** to the RadTreeList Columns collection.
-You do not need toset any additional properties.
-Then checking the checkbox rendered in the column marks the correspondingitem as selected.
-As a result, postback is performed and the **ItemCommand** eventis fired with command name **RadTreeList.SelectCommandName**.
+You do not need to set any additional properties.
+Then checking the checkbox rendered in the column marks the corresponding item as selected.
+As a result, postback is performed and the **ItemCommand** event is fired with command name **RadTreeList.SelectCommandName**.
 To deselect an item,one should uncheck the checkbox in the select column.
 Then again postback is performed and theItemCommand event is fired with command name **RadTreeList.DeselectCommandName**.